-Implantation happens on average 9 days after ovulation, with a normal range of 6-12 days.
-Some people have suggested that there are some BBT temperature charts which may show signs of implantation such as a triphasic BBT curve (a rise to a third level of temperatures) or an "implantation dip" (a one-day decrease in temperatures about a week after ovulation).
+Implantation occurs on average, 9 days after ovulation, with a normal range being 6-12 days.
+Some people have suggested that there are some BBT temperature charts which may show signs of implantation, such as a triphasic BBT curve (a rise to a third level of temperatures) or an "implantation dip" (a one-day decrease in temperatures about a week after ovulation).

 Neither a triphasic curve nor an "implantation dip" are sufficient enough evidence that pregnancy has happened and it gives too many women false hope.

 - Many women with a triphasic pattern and/or a dip in temperature are not pregnant.